Home/South Western Sydney Stroke and Neurology Group (SWS Strong)

 IMPACT ON PATIENT RECOVERY AND OUTCOME OF VERY EARLY TIME TO PRESENTATION: IMPROVE STROKE AWARENESS STUDY

-Time of stroke onset to hospital presentation is an important determinant of whether patients qualify for time-sensitive reperfusion therapy.
+Background: Time of stroke onset to hospital presentation is an important determinant of whether patients qualify for time-sensitive reperfusion therapy.
 As such, initiatives promoting awareness about benefits of early presentation are keys for delivering improved care to stroke patients.

 The study focusses on patients of diverse cultural and linguistic background (CALD) with historical evidence of delayed hospital presentation for stroke and lower likelihood to call an ambulance (Bhaskar, S., Thomas, P., Cheng, Q., Clements, N., McDougall, A., Hodgkinson, S., Cordato, D. (2019).Trends in acute stroke presentations to an emergency department: implications for specific communities in accessing acute stroke care services.
 DOI: 10.1136/postgradmedj-2019-136413).